stepanvanecek/failover_test_framework/readme.md

 ####Download the libraries

+Run

 ``` {.sourceCode .bash}
 cd source
 sudo make install
 ```

 to install the necessary packages.

+You can do so manually as well by istalling `pycurl`, `commentjson` and `python-novaclient` manually.
+Amalgated source of [jsoncpp](http://jsoncpp.sourceforge.net/) is already included in the source code.

 ####Compile the soure code